wxwern/cs2103t-tp/docs/DeveloperGuide.md

 Now that the basic implementation has been discussed, the next concern is about editing and deleting the linked contacts.

-As each field in the `Contact` is `final`, editing the `Contact` would require creating a new `editedContact` and replacing the old one via `AddressBook#setContact(target, editedContact)`.
+As each field in the `Contact` is `final`, editing it would require creating a new `editedContact` and replacing the old one via `AddressBook#setContact(target, editedContact)`.

 In the case of **editing** the `Organization`:
-  * As each `Recruiter` maintains an immutable link to the object of its parent `Organization`, editing the `Organization` would require replacing every linked `Recruiter` with a new `Recruiter` that has its parent set to the edited `Organization`.
+  * As each recruiter maintains an immutable link to the object of its parent organization, editing the organization would require replacing every linked recruiter with a new recruiter that has its parent set to the edited organization.

 In the case of **editing** the `Recruiter`:
-  * Since the `Organization` class does not maintain a direct link to its children and dynamically retrieves them, editing its linked `Recruiter` does not require any edits to itself.
+  * Since the `Organization` class does not maintain a direct link to its children and dynamically retrieves them, editing its linked recruiter does not require any edits to itself.

-  * Changing the `Organization` the `Recruiter` is linked to would require the user to supply a value to the `--oid` flag when executing the `edit` command.
+  * Changing the organization the recruiter is linked to would require the user to supply a value to the `--oid` flag when executing the `edit` command.

-  * If the value matches the id of an `Organization` within the `AddressBook`, the `Organization` contact retrieved via `AddressBook#getContactById(Id id)` would be used in creating the new edited `Recruiter`.
+  * If the value matches the id of an organization within the `AddressBook`, the organization retrieved via `AddressBook#getContactById(Id id)` would be used in creating the new edited recruiter.

 The same principle applies when deleting the linked contacts without recursion.
-Deleting the parent `Organization` requires replacing every `Recruiter` linked to it, setting their parent to null while deleting its linked `Recruiter` requires no additional replacement.
+Deleting the parent organization requires replacing every recruiter linked to it, setting their parent to null while deleting its linked recruiter requires no additional replacement.

 #### Storing the `Recruiter`-`Organization` link

-Since only the `Recruiter` stores a direct link to its parent `Organization`, it is sufficient to store this link in the `JsonAdaptedContact` of a `Recruiter`.
+Since only the recruiter stores a direct link to its parent organization, it is sufficient to store this link in the `JsonAdaptedContact` of a recruiter.

-As the id field can uniquely identify the `Organization`, an additional oid field is added to the `JsonAdaptedContact` which records the id of the parent `Organization`.
+As the id field can uniquely identify the organization, an additional oid field is added to the `JsonAdaptedContact` which records the id of the parent organization.

-Since the parent `Organization` has to be added to the `AddressBook` before its child `Recruiter` can add it, the data is sorted before writing and after reading from the json data file.
+Since the organization has to be added to the `AddressBook` before its linked recruiter can add it, the data is sorted before writing and after reading from the json data file.

 #### Design Considerations

-To ensure that the `Recruiter` is linked to an existing `Organization`, a direct reference to the `Organization`'s object should exist in the `Recruiter`.
-This allows other classes (such as the `UI`) to retrieve the correct `Organization`.
+To ensure that the recruiter is linked to an existing organization, a direct reference to the organization's object should exist in the recruiter.
+This allows other classes (such as the `UI`) to retrieve the correct organization.

 Hence, the greatest obstacle was AB3's existing design which enforces the immutability of the `Contact` class by making each field `final`.

-To adhere to the existing design, each time the parent `Organization` was modified or removed (as discussed earlier), the linked `Recruiter` would be replaced with a new `Recruiter` which contains the link to either the new `Organization` or set to null if the parent was removed.
+To adhere to the existing design, each time the parent organization was modified or removed (as discussed earlier), the linked recruiter would be replaced with a new recruiter which contains the link to either the new organization or set to null if the parent was removed.

 ### Command Autocompletion